vorakl/TrivialRC/README.md

 * This example launches [two different applications](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-two-apps) inside one docker container and controls the availability both of them.
 If any of applications has stopped working by some reasons, the whole container will be stopped automatically with an appropriate exit status
 * The example of building [docker base images](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-base-images) with TrivialRC as an ENTRYPOINT
 * Another useful use case is using TrivialRC for [process managing](https://github.com/vorakl/TrivialRC/tree/master/examples/process-manager) of a group of processes which represent one compound application and can be invoked then on the system from the Sysdemd
+* This solution shows how to [configure services in a docker container by using templates](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-config-templates) and environment variables

 ## Verbose levels